datastax/release-notes/Luna_Streaming_2.8.3_Release_Notes.md

 # Release notes for DataStax Luna Streaming Distribution

 ## About DataStax Luna Streaming Distribution
-Luna Streaming Distribution 2.8.3 is compatible with Apache Pulsar&trade; 2.8.0 and subsequent.
+Luna Streaming Distribution 2.8.3 is compatible with Apache Pulsar&trade; 2.8.0 and subsequent releases.

 ### Components